hitchhikr/ptvpack/README.md

-The patterns structure is optimized to increase compression ratio, the converter can split them from samples to generate 2 files and the samples can optionally be packed with ADPCM.
+The patterns structure is optimized to increase compression ratio, the converter can split them from samples to generate 2 files and the samples can optionally be packed in MP3.

 It's a command line tool (Windows and Amiga versions of the packer are provided).